Should we be scared our jobs are going to be replaced by AI?

 We’re a long way from being fully replaced by robots, in my opinion.
 But AI is infiltrating more and more industries and rapidly changing the way we work.

 Take me, for example.
-I’m an Executive Assistant at an artificial intelligence software company (Jane.ai).
+I’m an Executive Assistant at an artificial intelligence software company (Capacity).

-- If a co-worker wants to know when my boss (our CEO) is free next, they can just ask Jane.
+- If a co-worker wants to know when my executive (our CEO) is free next, they can just ask the Capacity bot.

-- If my boss needs someone to remind him to head to his next meeting, Jane can do that.
+- If my executive needs someone to remind him to head to his next meeting, Capacity can do that.

-- If I can’t find the Product Roadmap document in my cloud drive, Jane can.
+- If I can’t find the Product Roadmap document in my cloud drive, Capacity can.

-- If a team member heading home late can’t remember the alarm code as it’s going off at 10:17pm, they can ask Jane.
+- If a team member heading home late can’t remember the alarm code as it’s going off at 10:17pm, they can ask the Capacity bot.

 - What if I’m planning family vacations with my wife and she wants to know what holidays we have off?
-You guessed it, I can ask Jane.
+You guessed it, I can ask the Capacity bot.

 As I watch the AI revolution unfold at the desk across from me (literally), it’s difficult to ignore what’s coming.